Datavault-UK/automate-dv-docs/docs/tutorial/tut_ref_tables.md

 #### Primary Key (src_pk)

-The primary for a reference table in most instances is a code which identifies the reference data.
+The primary key for a reference table in most instances is a code which identifies the reference data.
 In the Airport example above, this would be the `Code` column, which is the identifier for the Airport record.

 !!! note
-    It is important to note here that the PK of a Reference table is not a hash key, it is the natural identifier for a reference data record.
+    It is important to note here that the PK of a Reference table is _**not**_ a hash key, it is the natural identifier for a reference data record.

 #### Extra Columns (src_extra_columns) - Optional